 Teach For America is a community of changemakers and coalition-builders.
 Leaders who teach, and teachers who lead.
 From classrooms to districts to statehouses across America, we’re reimagining education to realize the day when every child has an equal opportunity to learn, grow, influence, and lead.

-Teach For America has a 28-year track record of advancing educational excellence and equity in the United States through our network of remarkable and diverse leaders working to expand opportunity and access for all children.
-With nearly 60,000 alumni and corps members in 51 regions around the country, our network now includes 14,000 teachers; 3,700 school principals, assistant principals, and deans; more than 300 school system leaders; 500 policy and advocacy leaders; nearly 200 elected leaders; and almost 200 social entrepreneurs.
-And while only one in five Teach For America corps members had plans to teach before applying to TFA, 85% of alumni are now working in education or careers serving low-income communities.
+Teach For America has a 30-year track record of advancing educational excellence and equity in the United States through our network of remarkable and diverse leaders working to expand opportunity and access for all children.
+With 58,600 alumni in over 50 regions around the country, our network now includes more than 14,900 alumni teachers, 1,377 school leaders; 601 school system leaders; over 1,108 policy and advocacy leaders; more than 280 elected leaders; and 238 social entrepreneurs.
+And while only one in five Teach For America corps members had plans to teach before applying to TFA, four out of five alumni now work in education or careers serving low-income communities.

 “Looking back, we know that this was never just about two years.
 From wherever we are, we fight for an uncompromising belief in every child, because we've seen their potential come alive in our classrooms.”